-In 1978 the old historic town house was bought by the mother of today’s owner and run as a hotel garni, similar to a British bed and breakfast.
+In 1978 the old historic town house was bought by the proprietors Family and run as a hotel garni, similar to a British bed and breakfast.

 In 1984 the entire building was elaborately refurbished and old elements of the 18th century were carefully and immaculately restored.
 The late classical facade was lovingly reconstructed.
 Restoring an old listed historical building in the old town of Lübeck was not only an extremely expensive crusade but also a very challenging one, considering all the building permission tackles.

 Unfortunately the mother did not live to see her accomplishment.
 At the age of only 46 she passed away two days before the renovated Altstadt Hotel reopened on the 27th of July 1984.

 Her 22 year old daughter, Hilke Bünis-Flebbe, took on the inheritance and continued her mother’s dream of turning the little Bed and Breakfast into a small beautiful boutique hotel for artists and cultural lovers from all over the world.

 In 1997 Hilke Bünis-Flebbe took the initiative to reinvest into the complete refurbishment of the hotel yet again.
 This time all the rooms were individually designed by her in a Hanseatic classical style.
 Having worked very closely with cultural institutions of the town such as the theatre opposite the hotel and the Heinrich and Thomas Mann institute, to name a few, as well as being the first little hotel to cooperate with Justus Frantz of the Schleswig-Holstein-Festival alongside the Northern German Film festival, Hilke Bünis-Flebbe turned her main focus on cultural guests and artists.
 To document her classical approach and with regards to the period of the hotels façade, dating from the late classical period 1886, the hotel name was changed to Klassik Altstadt Hotel.